 Click Here for tab for Fast Car by Tracy Chapman

 Tracy Chapman is a prolific American singer/songwriter who has a mighty four Grammy Awards under her belt.
-Fast Car is her primary single from her self-titled debut album and is also one of her biggest ever.
+Fast Car is her primary single from her self-titled debut album and is also one of her biggest songs ever.
 It’s generally considered a must-learn for new players.
-This single received three Grammy award nominations of which it won 1.
+This single received three Grammy award nominations, winning one.

 For this one, you’ll be playing a very distinct and iconic melody on the higher strings, but of course around that are bass notes and many embellishments adding extra flavor to the notes of the melody, essentially turning them into chords.
 An easy way to approach this is to only play the main melody first, and add in the extra note and sections as you feel more comfortable with the song.

 Click Here for tab for Hallelujah by Jeff Buckley

 While originally recorded by Leonard Cohen, Jeff Buckley recorded a fantastic cover of it that is, in many ways, one of the most popular versions of the song.
 Originally it was released as part of his album titled Grace but then was released ten years after Jeff Buckley had passed.
 The song carries a heavy amount of emotion both in the chords and vocal delivery.

 Although there are various renditions of the song around, one of the most popular is the fingerstyle one where the chords are outlined as ‘arpeggios’, which means they are played one note at a time instead of as whole chords.
 This is a really important technique to learn as a beginner and this is the perfect song to practice on as it has a nice, slow tempo.